Political Expression of Academics on Twitter. Joint with Thiemo Fetzer.

 Across both strands you will find hands‑on modules for prompt engineering, JSON‑schema enforcement, cost‑efficient batch calling, embedding‑based code mapping (HS6 / JEL) and validation routines such as modal voting and cosine sanity checks.
 By the end, users can scale or adapt each workflow—whether analysing messy policy PDFs or constructing supply‑chain graphs—while keeping costs predictable and outputs auditable.

-Geography of Knowledge Joint with Hongyu Zhang and Thiemo Fetzer
+Geography of Medical Knowledge Joint with Hongyu Zhang and Thiemo Fetzer

 The Chilling Effect of Free Speech Restrictions on Scientific Engagement with Society Joint with Kris Gulati and Lorenzo Palladini